 Every great success story starts with a crystal clear WHY.
 There is always an end goal in mind.
 Luke Skywalker wanted to free the galaxy of Darth Vader’s oppression.
 Frodo Baggins wanted to destroy the Ring of Power and return to the Shire.
 Kevin McCallister wanted to defend his home from burglars until his parents got home.
 When the going got tough, because trust me it always does, they kept going because they knew WHY they started in the first place.

 For me, I wanted to start a family and buy a house.
 I knew I couldn’t do that with mountains of debt looming over me.
 If we were paying $900 a month to student loans, how would we pay for daycare?
 What would we do if we bought a house and the furnace or hot water heater broke?

 Our WHY was crystal clear and every time we clocked into work at our second (sometimes third) job, we knew WHY we were doing it.
 Every time we said ‘no’ to go out to eat, or travel, or buy ourselves gifts, we knew WHY.
 Our future was more important than the current wants of the moment.

 I challenge you to find your WHY.
-When you do, I don’t think anything will hold you back from turning it around.
+When you do, nothing will hold you back from turning it around.
 Your debt is only temporary, if you’re willing to get out of your comfort zone.

 How to Get These Freebies

-I will send you the templates for both of these awesome tools if you subscribe with your email.
-At the bottom of the page is a link, or you can click ‘Subscribe’ in the menu.
+At the bottom of the page is a link, or you can click ‘Subscribe’ right here.
 Not only will you get these great tools, but you will also get new blog posts delivered directly to your email.
-I promise not to spam you with a bunch of requests or try to sell you stuff.
-You will only get these free tools and notifications when I post a new article.
+You will only get notifications when I post a new article.
 Become part of a great community of people working hard to get out of debt!